gt-cec/tmm-hri/README.md

 ### Requirements

 - VirtualHome, place in your project workspace, following the instructions on their GitHub
-- PyTorch (use the yolox)
+- PyTorch
-- AlphaPose
-- MotionBERT
+- MMPose
 - OwLv2
 - SAM2

 ### Running the simulator (VirtualHome)

-The project is slightly modified from the VirtualHome API, and includes a few scripts to run things.
+The project is slightly modified from the VirtualHome API, and includes a few scripts to help run everything.
 We developed this using Ubuntu 20.04.

 To launch the simulation setup: